noClaps/nc/design/functions.md

 int c = addA(2) // 3
 ```

 This can be useful to create functions from a base "template" function.
-For example, if you were creating an HTML library, you might use a function `el(string tag, string content)` as a base, and build all of your elements off of that:
+For example, if you were creating an HTML library, you might use a function `el(str tag, str content)` as a base, and build all of your elements off of that:

 ```
-fn el(string tag, string content) -> string {
+fn el(str tag, str content) -> str {
   return "<{tag}>{content}</{tag}>"
 }

-fn html = el("html") // fn html(string content) -> string
+fn html = el("html") // fn html(str content) -> str
-fn body = el("body") // fn body(string content) -> string
+fn body = el("body") // fn body(str content) -> str
 // ...

 body("Hello World") // <body>Hello World</body>